emqx/neuron-docs/en_US/getting-started/install.md

-# Install Neuron
+# Installation

 The following section describes how to install the Neuron package on X86/ARM Linux devices.

 ## Download

-Neuron software packages can be downloaded from the Neuron website [https://neugates.io/zh/downloads](https://neugates.io/zh/downloads) according to the actual system.
+Neuron software packages can be downloaded from the Neuron website [https://neugates.io/downloads](https://neugates.io/downloads) according to the actual system.

 | Download files               | Architecture  |
 | ---------------------------- | ------------- |